Rachel's Page

 Dragon Ball Main | Manga | Anime | Movies | Specials | Guidebooks | Terms | RSS DB Feed

 Here are some notes about my personal translations and spellings of various names and terminology (partly for my own reference!).
 This includes etymology to help explain my reasoning.
 You can hover over Japanese text to see the direct romaji.
+(I realize that's not touch screen friendly, so I'll probably change that soon.)

 Note that older pages that haven't been updated may use different terms than these.